khalid-al-shehri/Strong-password/README.md

-# Strong-password
+# Strong-password (Android copy)
 An android project to generate a strong password.

 ## Skills :
 1. Java language<br />